Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: The Process

 where $\sigma_{\text{NN}}$ is the inelastic hadronic interaction cross section and $T_{A}(\vec{r})$ is the nuclear thickness function defined as

 In hadronic collisions, the invariant yield in a given impact parameter range is is given by

 where $b_{min}$ and $b_{max}$ are the minimum and maximum of the impact parameter range, respectively.
-In this case no weighting by $P_{H}(b)$ is needed, since the experimental conditions presuppose that a hadronic interaction has taken place, generally imposed by the event triggering and selection criteria.
-Numerical calculations implementing the equivalent photon approximation according to the above framework, e.g. STARLIGHT~\cite{kleinSTARlightMonteCarlo2017b}, have successfully described the measured $\gamma\gamma \rightarrow l^+l^-$ cross section from several experiments over many years to about the $20\%$ level\cite{starcollaborationProductionEnsuremathPairs2004,atlascollaborationExclusiveDimuonProduction2020,abbasCharmoniumPairPhotoproduction2013a}.
-Figure~\ref{fig:starlight_data} shows comparison between measurements of the $\gamma\gamma$ processes at LHC and STARLIGHT~\cite{kleinSTARlightMonteCarlo2017b} predictions.
-Figure~\ref{fig:starlight_data}a shows measurements of the $\gamma\gamma \rightarrow e^+e^-$ process by the ALICE collaboration as a function of the pair invariant mass ($W=M_{ee}$) along with the STARLIGHT curve.
-Figure~\ref{fig:starlight_data}b shows measurements of the $\gamma\gamma \rightarrow \mu^+\mu^-$ process by the ATLAS collaboration compared to STARLIGHT predictions as a function of the pair rapidity $y_{\mu\mu}$ within the ATLAS acceptance.
-In both cases the STARLIGHT model provides a reasonable description of the data both in terms of total cross section and differential shape for the invariant mass and rapidity.
+Numerical calculations implementing the equivalent photon approximation according to the above framework, e.g. STARlight~\cite{kleinSTARlightMonteCarlo2017b}, have successfully described the measured $\gamma\gamma \rightarrow l^+l^-$ cross section from several experiments over many years to about the $20\%$ level\cite{abbasCharmoniumPairPhotoproduction2013a,starcollaborationProductionEnsuremathPairs2004,atlascollaborationExclusiveDimuonProduction2020}.
+Figure~\ref{fig:starlight_data} shows comparison between measurements of the $\gamma\gamma$ processes at LHC and STARlight predictions.
+Figure~\ref{fig:starlight_data}a shows measurements of the $\gamma\gamma \rightarrow e^+e^-$ process by the ALICE collaboration as a function of the pair invariant mass ($W=M_{ee}$) along with the STARlight curve.
+Figure~\ref{fig:starlight_data}b shows measurements of the $\gamma\gamma \rightarrow \mu^+\mu^-$ process by the ATLAS collaboration compared to STARlight predictions as a function of the cosine of the dimuon scattering angle in the $\gamma\gamma$ rest frame, $|\cos \vartheta^{\star}_{\mu\mu}|$, within the ATLAS acceptance and for $|y_{\mu\mu}|<0.8$.
+In both cases the STARlight model provides a reasonable description of the data both in terms of total cross section and differential shape for the invariant mass and rapidity.